GRMC Imaging Department

-The Radiology/Imaging Department at Gila Regional provides an array of powerful medical imaging technologies that allow for more effective, less invasive testing without leaving the area.
+The Imaging Department at Gila Regional provides an array of powerful medical imaging technologies that allow for more effective, less invasive testing without leaving the community.

 - We use the most advanced radiology and diagnostic technologies coupled with compassion

-- We are open 24/7; Bring your Health Providers' prescription to Registration
+- We are open 7am to 7pm; Bring your Health Providers' prescription to Registration

 - Our caregivers are highly trained and dedicated to patient comfort and care.